aglawson/Compiler_323/README.md

 # HOW TO USE THIS PROGRAM

-# Three sample files are in the folder and solution.
+# Four sample files are in the folder and solution.
-# input1.txt, input2.txt, and input3.txt
+# input1.txt, input2.txt, input3.txt, and input4.txt
+# The first three files are test cases for correct syntax, the last is a test case for incorrect syntax

-#TO COMPILE A .TXT FILE
+# TO COMPILE A .TXT FILE

 >run Compiler_323.exe file